Wolf3s/xbmc4xbox-python/python/Doc/library/ftplib.rst

 This module defines the class :class:`FTP` and a few related items.
 The :class:`FTP` class implements the client side of the FTP protocol.
-You can use this to write Python programs that perform a variety of automated FTP jobs, such as mirroring other FTP servers.
-It is also used by the module :mod:`urllib` to handle URLs that use FTP.
+You can use this to write Python programs that perform a variety of automated FTP jobs, such as mirroring other ftp servers.
+It is also used by the module :mod:`urllib.request` to handle URLs that use FTP.
 For more information on FTP (File Transfer Protocol), see Internet :rfc:`959`.

 Here's a sample session using the :mod:`ftplib` module::

    >>> from ftplib import FTP
-   >>> ftp = FTP('ftp.debian.org')     # connect to host, default port
+   >>> ftp = FTP('ftp.cwi.nl')   # connect to host, default port
    >>> ftp.login()               # user anonymous, passwd anonymous@
-   '230 Login successful.'
-   >>> ftp.cwd('debian')               # change into "debian" directory
    >>> ftp.retrlines('LIST')     # list directory contents
-   -rw-rw-r--    1 1176     1176         1063 Jun 15 10:18 README
-   ...
-   drwxr-sr-x    5 1176     1176         4096 Dec 19  2000 pool
-   drwxr-sr-x    4 1176     1176         4096 Nov 17  2008 project
-   drwxr-xr-x    3 1176     1176         4096 Oct 10  2012 tools
-   '226 Directory send OK.'
+   total 24418
+   drwxrwsr-x   5 ftp-usr  pdmaint     1536 Mar 20 09:48 .
+   dr-xr-srwt 105 ftp-usr  pdmaint     1536 Mar 21 14:32 ..
+   -rw-r--r--   1 ftp-usr  pdmaint     5305 Mar 20 09:48 INDEX
+    .
+    .
+    .
    >>> ftp.retrbinary('RETR README', open('README', 'wb').write)
    '226 Transfer complete.'
    >>> ftp.quit()